slatedocs/slate/source/includes/accesstype/_subscriptions.md

 An `attempt_token` is the identifier of a subscription attempt.
 It should be sent back with [create subscription](#post-create-a-subscription) api to mark an attempt as success.

-We highly recommend use of this API before accepting payment form a user.
+This API must be used before accepting payment from a user.

+One can pass the value for `payment.payment_type` as `razorpay_recurring` when making the preview API call to get `external_reference_id` and `attempt_token` in response.

 ## POST Create a Subscription